kennardmah/dart-practice/README.md

-Through Coursera, I plan to learn the fundamentals of Dart and Flutter for fun while also teaching myself through other sites.
+Through Coursera, I plan to learn the fundamentals of Dart and Flutter.
 This repository consists of my certificates obtained from Coursera and the workshop.

 # Intro to Dart